The open education movement is all about inclusive access to education, which is why it’s essential OER:

 ‘I [Name], the author of this work, am a [description of gender identity/sexuality/race/religion/gender, etc. – e.g. cisgender white woman] from [country].
 I have not experienced the types of bias that affect those from marginalised backgrounds related to race, cultural background and sexual orientation.
 I have tried to keep this chapter simple and to link out to external resources whenever applicable, however, there may be cases where my writing betrays my lack of experience with these topics.

-If there is any part of this book you find to be one-sided or dismissive of any aspect of your identity, please contact me at [email address].
+If there is any part of this resource you find to be one-sided or dismissive of any aspect of your identity, please contact me at [email address].
 I welcome any comments or feedback that might improve my work and help inform my own understanding of this topic.
 Thank you.’

 Lambert, S., & Fadel, H. (2022).
 Open textbooks and social justice: A national scoping study.
-Curtin University. https://www.ncsehe.edu.au/publications/open-textbooks-social-justice/
+Curtin University. https://www.acses.edu.au/research-policies/15394-2-2/

 Adapted from: